Hidden orders and phase transitions for the fully packed quantum loop model on the triangular lattice

-{ \it Acknowledgements---}We thank Ning Su for insightful discussions on the O($3$) and cubic fixed points, and thank Subhro Bhattacharjee, Frank Pollmann, Fabian Alet, and Sylvain Capponi for valuable discussions on the phase diagram of the QLM over the years.
-XXR, ZY and ZYM acknowledge support from the Research Grants Council of Hong Kong SAR of China (Grant Nos.~17303019, 17301420, 17301721 and AoE/P-701/20), the K. C. Wong Education Foundation (Grant No.~GJTD-2020-01), and the Seed Funding ``Quantum-Inspired explainable-AI'' at the HKU-TCL Joint Research Centre for Artificial Intelligence.
-YQ acknowledges support from the the National Natural Science Foundation of China (Grant Nos.
+{\bf References} {\bf Acknowledgements}\\ We thank Ning Su for insightful discussions on the O($3$) and cubic fixed points, and thank Subhro Bhattacharjee, Frank Pollmann, Fabian Alet, and Sylvain Capponi for valuable discussions on the phase diagram of the QLM over the years.
+XR, ZY and ZYM acknowledge support from the Research Grants Council of Hong Kong SAR of China (Project Nos.
+17301420, 17301721, AoE/P-701/20, 17309822, HKU C7037-22G), the ANR/RGC Joint Research Scheme sponsored by RGC of Hong Kong and French National Research Agency (Project No.A\_HKU703/22), the K. C. Wong Education Foundation (Grant No.~GJTD-2020-01), and the Seed Funding ``Quantum-Inspired explainable-AI'' at the HKU-TCL Joint Research Centre for Artificial Intelligence.
+YQ acknowledges support from the National Natural Science Foundation of China (Grant Nos.
 11874115 and 12174068).
 JR is supported by Huawei Young Talents Program at IHES.
-YCW acknowledges support from the National Natural Science Foundation of China (Grant Nos.
-11804383 and 11975024).
+Y.C.W. acknowledges support from Zhejiang Provincial Natural Science Foundation of China (Grant Nos.
+LZ23A040003).
 RS and SS are supported by the U.S. Department of Energy under Grant DE-SC0019030.
-We thank the Computational Initiative at the Faculty of Science and the Information Technology Services at the University of Hong Kong, and the Tianhe platforms at the National Supercomputer Centers for their technical support and generous allocation of CPU time.
+We thank the Tianhe-II platform at the National Supercomputer Center in Guangzhou, the HPC2021 system under the Information Technology Services and the Blackbody HPC system at the Department of Physics, University of Hong Kong for their technical support and generous allocation of CPU time.
+We thank the Beijing PARATERA Tech CO., Ltd. (URL: https://cloud.paratera.com).